bkircher/python-rpm-spec/README.md

 ## Examples

-The libraries main API objects are the `Spec` object, representing an entire spec file and the `replace_macros` function which is used to expand macro's into the final string values.
+The libraries main API objects are the `Spec` object, representing an entire spec file and the `replace_macros` function which is used to expand macro's into absolute string values.

 This is how you access a spec file's various definitions: